RednibCoding/NonoGL/README.md

 - **`int nnHProgressbar(float min, float max, float deltaFillState, int x, int y, int width)`** Horizontal progress bar that returns the current fill state in percent.
-  `deltaFillState` determines how much the fillstate should increase/decrease.
+  `deltaFillState` determines how much the fillstate should increase/decrease on the next call.

 - **`int nnVProgressbar(float min, float max, float deltaFillState, int x, int y, int width)`** Vertical progress bar that returns the current fill state in percent.
-  `deltaFillState` determines how much the fillstate should increase/decrease.
+  `deltaFillState` determines how much the fillstate should increase/decrease on the next call.

 - **`int nnDropdown(const char \*buttonText, const char \*\*options, int numOptions, int x, int y, int width, int height)`** A dropdown with a list of options to choose from.
 Returns the selected index.